Shawnee National Forest

-The Shawnee National Forest is a United States National Forest located in the Shawnee Hills of Southern Illinois, United States.
-Administered by the U.S.D.A.
-Forest Service, it consists of approximately 498,615 acres (2,100 km²) of federally managed lands.
+Shawnee National Forest is a United States National Forest located in the Shawnee Hills of Southern Illinois, United States.
+Administered by the United States Forest Service, it consists of approximately 498,615 acre of federally managed lands.
 In descending order of land area it is located in parts of Pope, Jackson, Union, Hardin, Alexander, Saline, Gallatin, Johnson, and Massac counties.
 Forest headquarters are located in Harrisburg, Illinois.
 There are local ranger district offices in Jonesboro and Vienna.
-The Shawnee National Forest is also the single largest publicly owned body of land in the state of Illinois.
-It is considered part of Southern Illinois, and is south of the St. Louis, Missouri, and Metro East areas, in area code 618.
-Portions of it are in the far south area of Illinois known as Little Egypt.
-Cities in or near the area are Carbondale, Illinois, Marion, Illinois, and Cairo, Illinois.
+Shawnee National Forest is also the single largest publicly owned body of land in Illinois.

+History

 Designated as the Illini and Shawnee Purchase Units, President Franklin D. Roosevelt declared these purchase units to be the Shawnee National Forest in September 1939.
 Most of the land added to the Forest in its first decade of existence was exhausted farmland.
 Throughout the 1930s and 1940s, the Civilian Conservation Corps planted pine trees to prevent erosion and help rebuild the soil.
 However, the Forest is also home to many hardwood trees and other plant and animal species characteristic of the region.

 In the 1980s and 1990s, there was an active history of conservation and protest efforts by local, regional, and national environmental groups and individuals ranging from radical movements such as Earth First! to mainstream organizations such as the Sierra Club and the Green Party.
 The wise use movement once played an active role in lobbying for its vision of the Shawnee National Forest.
 Today a more cooperative atmosphere has developed, although some controversy remains with a few.

-In 2006, the Forest Service completed the development of a new Forest Management Plan for the Shawnee National Forest.
+In 2006, the U.S. Forest Service completed the development of a new Forest Management Plan for the Shawnee National Forest.
 This plan, adopted every 10–15 years, outlines the policies and practices of the U.S. Forest Service in overseeing the management of the Shawnee National Forest.
 The 2006 Forest Plan was completed in collaboration with many environmental and public groups and is designed to maintain and enhance the forest's unique biodiversity.